 If you are not attached or feel that you cannot stand to be without what you lost, you are not likely to get stuck in your grief.
 You will be sad and miss your lost and will grieve for a while, but you will get used to it.
 That is what happens to most of our losses; we don’t get over them, we get used to them.

-The grief that stays is “the feeling that there is no happiness possible without that person or thing.”
-It frequently has feelings of regret attached to it, feelings that “I should have spent more time with them,” “I should have done more for or with them,” or ”I should have been more careful.”
+The grief that stays the most is “I cannot be happy without this person or thing, it is impossible”; “I am empty and alone.”
+Grief frequently has feelings of regret attached to it, feelings that “I should have spent more time with them,” “I should have done more for or with them,” or, “I should have been more careful.”

 Sometimes there is guilt and a feeling of responsibility for the loss that goes beyond regret.
 Again, the key ingredient is “I.” The focus seems to be on what is lost, but it is really “What I don’t have”; and “What I have or have not done,” “What I missed, or what I will miss out on.”

 Other times there are dependency feelings, thoughts, and feelings like “I can’t survive without them, I can’t live without what I have lost.”
 Dependency starts with our need to interact with others, and to bond.
 In the process, we define our worth and value through our connection with the other.
 Emotional dependency is when your self worth depends on how you are seen and treated by others.
 The opposite of dependence is emotional freedom.
 You attain emotional freedom when you take responsibility for your feelings.
 You are then no longer a victim; you are the source.